 Legal Training and Mentoring

-- Communicate with an experienced immigration attorney who has expertise in areas of practice common to nonprofit client’s needs.
-Access the attorney Monday through Friday using either a toll-free number or dedicated email address.
-Replies are researched and answered within 24 working hours.
-This benefit often helps nonprofit immigration programs without an attorney meet one of the pre-requisites for recognition by the Executive Office of Immigration Review.
+- Consult with an experienced immigration attorney who has expertise in areas of practice common to nonprofit client’s needs.
+This benefit often helps nonprofit immigration programs without an attorney in its application for Department of Justice recognition.

 - Access CLINIC’s unparalleled resources designed for nonprofit immigration legal representatives and their professional development needs including a wide array of legal immigration toolkits, papers, training manuals, program management tools, and other resources to further enhance your practice and better serve your clients;

 - Free access to periodic webinars on unique issues in immigration law and recent changes;